tytydraco/yessleep/out/The_pigs_among_us_When_the_mall_turns_deadly.md

 “You said we should live through this together, so that’s what we’re going to do.
 I’ll patch you up and I’ll go support him.
 I still have one grenade left after al-“

 Before she could finish, a vine snaked out from the smoke and pierced through her abdomen.
 She coughed up blood as she looked at me with fear on her face.
-Olivia coughed up blood, her eyes filled with fear as she looked at me.
 Even in her dire condition, she mustered a weak smile.
 The cruel vine then tossed her aside, and to our horror, the flowery monstrosity emerged relatively unscathed from the grenade blast.

 I let my rage overpower the pain and from the bag, I drew the shotgun.
 As the creature stepped closer, its mouth near my body, I put the shotgun in its mouth and pulled the trigger.
 Its brains splattered all over the ceiling, with green fluid coming out instead of normal blood.